FlickerSoul/universe.observer/projects/toys/soundscape/index.md

 - **Best practices and inner peace**: there are so many best practices I learnt, ranging from management to git to kotlin and Android specifics.
 However, not everyone follows them and some of the code did make me a bit mad.
+For example, we have database that doesn't have a migration setup, meaning we could run into trouble when we change our schema.
 I'm always pursuing for perfection and this aspect I can't control made me a bit nervous and drove me a bit crazy (just a bit, I promise).
 I ended up improving some of the content and set peace with myself to accept the imperfect parts in the